 When the weather warms up after a long cold winter, I get very excited about planting some fresh annuals and watching the perennial plants I took from my dad’s garden begin to grow.

 My dad loved to get his hands dirty in the gardens around our yard.
 If there was extra space, he would arrange a wildflower garden.
 He would occasionally stop along the side of the highway on trips to Maine to discover and then transplant a beloved jack in the pulpit or columbine that no one had seen before.
-The back of our yard was designated for vegetables and he did have the magic touch for growing pumpkins.
+The south east corner of our yard was designated for vegetables and he certainly had the magic touch for growing pumpkins.

-As a grown up, I have lived in a number of places and we always did the landscaping ourselves.
-When I first met Mike he owned and operated his own landscaping business called “Genesis” named after the Jorma Kaukonen song.
+As an adult I have lived in a number of places and we always did the landscaping ourselves.
+When I first met Mike he owned and operated his own landscaping business.
 He knew all the ins and outs of mowing a lawn and planting seeds and fertilizing.
 He had weed whackers, blowers, several types of mowers and many useful yard tools.

-Spring has been a bit late this year, but I noticed this weekend that some spots of tall grass are coming up.
-I believe they are commonly known as weeds.
 I made a brave effort to weed the garden beds and bag up leaves from last fall that never had made that fall clean up.
 I’m a little concerned about too much weeding on my own after having a bad case of poison ivy last summer.
 I am highly allergic and can tell you that is a rash I do want to avoid at all costs.